ucsd-cse11-w24/common-issues-fixes/README.md

 - While you are allowed to use print statements to help debug your code, keep in mind that it will break the autograder if you leave it there.
 - You'll need to either remove any print statements, or comment them out, prior to submission.

+Something else to consider: if you've been using the `main` method, when the programming assignment didn't tell you to use a `main` method, then you should not use the `main` method.
+Use the `run` script to run your code.

 ---

 </details>